MarkupUK/paperFramework/README.md

 If your Oxygen is not already configured:

-1. Oxygen will overwrite your current FO processor configuration in the following steps, so if desired, backup your current Oxygen global options by exporting them to a file.
+1. Oxygen will overwrite every current FO processor configuration in the following steps, so if desired, backup your current Oxygen global options by exporting them to a file.
-1. Install AH Formatter V7.1 then restart Oxygen.
+1. Install Antenna House Formatter V7.3 (64-bit version) then restart Oxygen.
 1. Download https://github.com/MarkupUK/paperFramework/raw/master/resources/formatter-options/formatter-options.xml
 1. In Oxygen, under the **Options** menu, select **Import Global Options...**.
 1. Select the `formatter-options.xml` file that you downloaded then click on **Open**.
 1. When the **Import Global Options** dialog box is displayed, click on **Open**.
 1. Oxygen will advise that a restart is required, but the FO processor configuration has been made already.

+If you are using a different Antenna House Formatter version (for example, if these instructions have not been updated to refer to the current version), you can follow these instructions to add the FO processor configurations then edit the processor entries in the 'XML / PDF Output / FO Processors' preferences.

 ## Project template